Support through the KIT publication fund

 The Creative Commons licenses CC BY and CC BY-NC are available.
 KIT Library recommends CC BY.

-As in 2019, the model supports 40 current journals.
-Corresponding authors will automatically be recognized by the publisher via their institutional e-mail address and will be referred to the Read & Publish agreement.
+Corresponding authors who want to publish in the "participating journals" will automatically be recognized by the publisher via their institutional e-mail address and will be referred to the "Article Licensing System".
 Therefore, please use your address with the domain kit.edu.

 Corresponding KIT authors receive a 20% discount on publication fees in the almost 200 genuine Open Access journals of SAGE Publishing.
 In order to claim the discount, you as the corresponding author need a discount code, which must be entered before the invoice is requested.
-Please contact us in this matter: Openaccess∂bibliothek.kit.edu.
+For the publication year 2020 the code is DFG2020OA.

 Requesting the discount after billing will not be accepted by SAGE Publishing.